Alexmhack/advanced_bootstrap/README.md

 anchor tags to the #id-name.
 Since our search form is of no use we can put social links in that place using the navbar-nav classes
+To get an scrolling animation in navbar we can add .scrolling-navbar class to .navbar